calband/calchart/README-MACOSX.txt

 # My steps for building for MacOSX.

-These steps were written with Sierra 10.12 and XCode 7.1.
+These steps were written with Sierra 10.12 and XCode 8.2.1.
 Both should be on the app store.
-You *can* do ealier builds, but you may have to modify your install steps.
+You *can* do earlier builds, but you may have to modify your install steps.

 You also need to install the command line tools for Xcode.
 See https://developer.apple.com/library/ios/technotes/tn2339/_index.html